Introducing Units - A Tiny DSL for LLM-Generated UIs

 Rendering diagram...

-This is the core idea: keep generation compact, validate early, then compile to familiar framework code.
+The core idea is small: keep generation compact, validate early, then compile to familiar framework code.

 What Units is (so far)